As part of our commitment to accessibility we are required to publish where we know there are issues with our website.

 If you would like more detailed information on our assessments please contact us.

 Website wide issues

 Our site features files such as PDFs and Word documents, some of which may not fully meet accessibility standards.
-We plan to fix these documents or replace them with accessible alternatives by September 2020.
+We are working to fix these documents or replace them with accessible alternatives.